gabrielrori/Estimation-and-Detection-Theory/README.md

     - Understanding of matched filter concept.
     - Practical examples and application scenarios.

-This repository aims to spread knowledge and foster a deeper understanding of the subject of Estimation and Detection Theory.
-This is not affiliated with any course or institution but aims to provide an independent study resource.
-Contributions and suggestions to improve the repository are greatly appreciated.
+This repository aims to spread knowledge and foster a deeper understanding of the subject of Estimation and Detection Theory